AdrianFSN/P_React/README.md

 - By category: filters by the tags of the ad.
 To get a match, the advert needs to have the same tags marked in the select input.
 - By price range: use the slider to set a minimum and maximum range of prices to retrieve the adverts you want.

+Use "reset filters" button to delete the filters when you don't need them anymore.

 By clicking in one of the adverts you will navigate to the advert's detail screen.

 #### /adverts/:id